timvgl/plus/README.md

 # Testing

 Several automated tests are located inside the `test/` directory.
 Type `pytest` inside the terminal to run them.
 Some are marked as `slow`, such as `test_mumax3_standardproblem5.py`.
 You can deselect those by running `pytest -m "not slow"`.
-Tests inside the `test/mumax3/` directory require external installation of MuMax3.
+Tests inside the `test/mumax3/` directory require external installation of mumax³.
 They are marked by `mumax3` and can be deselected in the same way.

 # Building the documentation

-Documentation for mumaxplus follows the [NumPy style guide](https://numpydoc.readthedocs.io/en/latest/format.html) and can be generated using [Sphinx](https://www.sphinx-doc.org).
+Documentation for mumax⁺ follows the [NumPy style guide](https://numpydoc.readthedocs.io/en/latest/format.html) and can be generated using [Sphinx](https://www.sphinx-doc.org).
 Run the following command in the docs directory to let Sphinx build the HTML documentation pages:
 ```
 make html
 ```